 Why Should I Take Control Of My Business Accounts?

-In the UK, HMRC are introducing compulsory quarterly accounting periods for all businesses by 2020 (if you’re in any other country and you don’t already have this, be warned, it will be coming to a place near you soon – just as VAT will eventually replace Sales Tax in the USA – it’s just a matter of time).
+In the UK, HMRC have said they will be introducing compulsory quarterly accounting periods for all businesses sometime in the not too distant future (if you’re in any other country and you don’t already have this, be warned, it will be coming to a place near you soon – just as VAT will eventually replace Sales Tax in the USA – it’s just a matter of time).

-The new legislation means every 3 months you will need to know exactly where you are in your business from a financial perspective.
+The new legislation (if implemented) will mean every 3 months you will need to know exactly where you are in your business from a financial perspective.

 Anyone who keeps their accounts up to date will have no problem.
 But those (which is by far the majority now) will find it impossible.